turingschool/backend-curriculum-site/module3/practice_assessments/practice_assessment.md

 ## Practice Challenges

+*NOTE*: The actual final assessment will equal stories 1 & 2 of this practice assessment.
+Stories 3 & 4 would be extensions, or another set of practice you could do optionally.

 ### 1. Current Weather

 For this story, we will be using the [OpenWeatherMap API](https://openweathermap.org/api).
 Sign up for an api key and familiarize yourself with the documentation.
 Please note that it may take a while for your api key to be activated.